LucasJEstevez/CS3300-Semester-Project/README.md

 ### Flask

-We use Flask (with Python) as our backend, creating our dynamic webpages and landing pages.
-Mainly for API and user data/login requests.
+We use Flask (with Python) as our backend, creating our dynamic web pages and landing pages.
+Other than that, Flask is mainly used for API and user data/login requests and some testing aspects.

 Flask documentation: <https://flask.palletsprojects.com/en/stable/>